AGRapista/AVAX/README.md

 + Basic smart contract state data manipulation

 ## Deployment
 Please refer to the GUIDE.md in this directory for details on how to deploy this project.
-Once setup run the following commands:
+Once setup, run the following commands:

 ``` npx hardhat run scripts/deploy.js --network fuji ``` - This would output an address which should be used the proceeding command
 ``` npx hardhat verify <Contract Address> --network fuji ```